awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

   + If you shared directly with a member account or with IAM roles or users in the member account and then remove that account from the organization, then any principals in that account lose access to the resources that were accessed through that resource share\.
 **Important**
 When you share with an organization or an OU, and that scope includes the account that owns the resource share, all principals in the sharing account automatically get access to the resources in the share\.
 The access granted is defined by the managed permissions associated with the share\.
 This is because the resource\-based policy that AWS RAM attaches to each resource in the share uses `"Principal": "*"`\.
 For more information, see [Implications of using "Principal": "\*" in a resource\-based policy](getting-started-terms-and-concepts.md#term-principal-star)\.
 Principals in the other consuming accounts don't immediately get access to the share's resources\.
 The other accounts' administrators must first attach identity\-based permission policies to the appropriate principals\.
 Those policies must grant `Allow` access to the ARNs of individual resources in the resource share\.
-The permissions in those policies can't exceed those specified in the AWS RAM managed permission associated with the resource share\.
+The permissions in those policies can't exceed those specified in the managed permission associated with the resource share\.
 + You can add only the organization your account is a member of, and OUs from that organization to your resource shares\.
 You can't add OUs or organizations from outside your own organization to a resource share as principals\.
 However, you can add individual AWS accounts or, for supported services, IAM roles and users from outside your organization as principals to a resource share\.
 **Note**
 Not all resource types can be shared with IAM roles and users\.
 For information about resources that you can share with these principals, see [Shareable AWS resources](shareable.md)\.